 - get individuals to identify personally with intended strategies,

-- actively shape accepted strategic ideas toward patterns which support goals that may only be broadly conceived at first and evolve interactively along with alternatives toward more explicit commitments.
+- actively shape accepted strategic ideas toward patterns that support goals that may only be broadly conceived at first and evolve interactively along with alternatives toward more explicit commitments.